cs684-umass/proj-group-09/assignment-2/README_2.md

 ## 2. Model Architecture – ResumeLSTM

 - **Text Embedding Layer**
-  - Input: token IDs from resumes.
+  - Input: token IDs from resumes text, which allows the model to understand keywords
   - Output: 128-dim dense embeddings per token.

 - **Category Embedding Layer**
-  - Input: discrete job category ID.
+  - Input: discrete job category ID
   - Output: 32-dim dense embedding vector.
 Both text embedding and category are used together because classification should be with respect to the job category.

 - **Bidirectional LSTM**
   - Hidden size: 256 per direction.
   - Processes resumes left-to-right and right-to-left.
+Need bidirectional because resumes don't always follow the same order for information.
+For example some candidates might have experience first, while others would have education.
-  - Captures both **local syntax** (short-term) and **global semantics** (long-term).
+  - Captures both **local syntax** (a phrase) and **global semantics** (a sentence).
 Kept it medium sized since synthetic data has a trivial pattern and training is easier with this architecture.

 - **Pooling & Concatenation**
   - Apply **mean pooling** over all hidden states.
   - Concatenate with category embedding → combined representation.
+Combines category and text embedding

 - **Dropout (p=0.3)**
   - Regularization to reduce overfitting.